 If you're chasing something with a unique stamp, we’re big fans of Kim Wallace Ceramic's Vintage Lace collection—where antique doilies are pressed into the clay to produce pieces with stunning, intricate textures.
 Found in the top restaurants in Noosa and across Australia, don't be suprised if you've already had a close encounter with this ceramic brand.
 Kim Wallace Ceramics can be purchased online or at The Alfresco Room.

 Elke Lucas Ceramics

 Elke Lucas wasn’t born into pottery—she didn’t even discover it by accident.
-She married into it, uncovering and honing her skill with clay over many years in the North Devon countryside.
-Her work incorporates the Noosa landscape where she works—often literally.
+She married into it, uncovering and honing her skill with clay over many years in the North Devon countryside before relocating to Noosa.
 Elke collects flowers, leaves and ferns to press silhouettes into dishes and plates, then hand-colours them to reflect the seasons.
 This simple, natural stoneware is contrasted by plates and platters that are highlighted with metallic edges and flecks of real gold.
 But despite their high-maintenance look, all the pieces in Elke’s collections are designed to be used and will survive regular use.
-You can find Elke’s work at Coastal Artisans, Peregian Beach; Lamington Noosa, Noosa Heads; Maleny Art Direct, Maleny.
+Elke Lucas Ceramics can be purchased online or at Lamington and The Alfresco Room.

 Renton Bishopric Ceramics

 Growing up in a family of potters, it was somewhat inevitable that Renton Bishopric would make a living from ceramics.
 He has turned his craft into artistic exhibitions and a range of reusable handmade ‘Planet Cups’ for coffee lovers who want to cut down on waste.
 If you think you’d like to turn your hand to some pottery, Renton and his partner Clare Botfield run workshops from their studio in Coolum.